-- Contact their Work First worker immediately if a change occurs that prevents them from completing the activities described on the MRA Plan of Action /Outcome Plan. - Accept and keep any reasonable job offered.
-The participant will not quit a job, refuse an offer of employment or fail to follow up on job referrals without good cause. - Submit verification of all activities completed each month by the fifth (5th) work day of the following month. - Acknowledge the requirements listed on the MRA Plan of Action/Outcome Plan and Core Requirements and their payment will stop.
-The family may apply for Medicaid.
+- Contact their Work First worker immediately if a change occurs that prevents them from completing the activities described on the MRA Plan of Action /Outcome Plan; - Accept and keep any reasonable job offered.
+The participant will not quit a job, refuse an offer of employment or fail to follow up on job referrals without good cause; - Submit verification of all activities completed each month by the fifth (5th) work day of the following month; and - Acknowledge the requirements listed on the MRA Plan of Action/Outcome Plan and Core Requirements and their payment will stop.